 With time the reindeer became the deer in many Celtic myths.
 Elen of the Ways also opened the pathways for the red deer in the forests of Northern Europe.
 Flidais was associated with the deer who she milked to provide sustenance for Her people.
 As more time passed the deer became the cow.
 From Brigid to Boann, many Celtic goddesses are associated with a sacred cow.

 We can learn from the wisdom of the past, a time when humans understood more clearly our tiny part in the cosmic web of life. and the necessity of honoring the earth and all its life.
 At this time when the shadow side of human nature once again seeks dominance through naked self-interest and the promotion of fear and hatred of others, let us remember and honor the Ancient’s belief in the Reindeer Goddess, the Sun Goddess and the Mother’s Night when She both flies high in the sky and dives deep into the earth to nourish and promise a renewal of life in the coming spring.
 Though it may be dark now, the light will return.

 Postscript – While I was working on this article, news broke about the death of thousands of reindeer due to the warming of Siberia.
 Read a report on that situation on Huffington Post.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Goddess in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints and sells real estate part-time.
-She is currently hard at work on a deck of Goddess cards.
 Give yourself the gift of one of Judith’s prints and paintings, priced from $25 – $3000.